sosa-daniel/ps_scripts/README.md

 # ps_scripts
-Powershell Scripts for various system administration taks
+Powershell Scripts for various system administration tasks

 ## To set the execution policy, first open up powershell as Administrator and run:
 `Set-ExecutionPolicy Bypass`